smashgg/developer-portal/website/blog/2019-02-13-Socal-Smash.md

 -------

+Congrats on the launch, Maiko!

-Maiko's project incorporates smash.gg data in an excellent, custom-tailored resource for his regional community.
+Maiko's project incorporates smash.gg data in an excellent, custom-tailored experience for his community.
-If you, too, are interested in building an application for local tournaments, then I recommend checking out examples like [Tournaments by Location](/docs/examples/tournaments-by-location).
+If you, too, are interested in building an application around local tournaments, then I recommend checking out our examples like
+ [Tournaments by Location](/docs/examples/tournaments-by-location).